How to use your home's equity for a loan or line of credit in Texas

 Disadvantages of HELOCs

 - Variable interest rates: HELOCs usually use variable interest rates, which will fluctuate over the life of the line of credit.
-If you take out a HELOC, you may find it tough to plan for your monthly payments since they will go up and down as the national economy’s interest rates change.
+If you take out a HELOC, you may find it tough to plan for your monthly payments since they will go up or down as interest rates change.

 - Temptation to overspend: Since you can borrow as much money as you’d like up to your credit limit, you may overspend and put yourself in a difficult financial situation.